-The Value Line Investment Survey®
+The Value Line Investment Survey[®] P D

-For 90 years, Value Line has provided subscribers with unbiased equity research through its flagship publication, The Value Line Investment Survey.
+For more than 90 years, Value Line has provided subscribers with unbiased equity research through its flagship publication, The Value Line Investment Survey.
 A lot has happened in those years, including both raging bull markets and unrelenting bear markets.
-Most recently, the Survey guided investors through turbulent markets resulting from the coronavirus pandemic and, while COVID-19 is still with us, it is helping investors during the current period of economic recovery.
+Most recently, the Survey guided investors through turbulent markets resulting from the coronavirus pandemic and, it is helping investors during the current period of economic uncertainty.

 At the core of The Value Line Investment Survey are the individual research reports that our team of experienced equity analysts and quantitative staff create each week.
-We cover approximately 1,700 stocks across nearly 100 industries.
+We cover stocks across nearly 100 industries.
 Each stock is reviewed quarterly with a full research report and, when warranted, with Supplementary Reports, if important events take place between regular quarterly updates.
 Value Line reports are unbiased because we have no banking or brokerage operations.
 Our company does not benefit from any trades a reader may make.
 Moreover, our ethical guidelines dictate that our analysts cannot own the stocks of the companies that they cover.